 However in our house, we had a waffle maker with changeable plates that could make grilled cheese, or as we called them, toasted sandwiches or cheese toasties.
 I can’t particularly remember what we put in them, but I think mainly just cheese and ham.

 These days, I often go relatively plain on grilled cheese, but now and then I get creative, as I did with this eggplant spinach grilled cheese.

-That then got me to thinking about spanakopita and that Greek flavors would work well in a grilled cheese sandwich which then got to this.
-Whatever the route (sometimes it’s best not to delve into how my mind works), the result is a fantastically delicious grilled cheese sandwich, which is just what is called for during grilled cheese month (and yesterday was grilled cheese day).
+I started thinking of some favorite sandwiches in local cafes that had spinach in them.
+That then got me to thinking about spanakopita and that Greek flavors would work well in a grilled cheese sandwich.
+After more thinking on ideas, the result was this fantastically delicious sandwich, which is just what is called for during grilled cheese month (that’s now, in case you wondered!).
 Take any excuse, though, this is one great sandwich.

 While it takes a little more work than your basic grilled cheese, the spinach-feta filling and the eggplant can be cooked in advance and kept in the fridge then the sandwich put together and grilled when you are ready.
 In fact it’s generally easier to make a slightly larger amount of the spinach mixture and use it over a couple days – believe me, even me with my general need for variety I was more than happy to have this a couple days in a row.

-With lots of great veggies in there, it’s a relatively healthy grilled cheese and it’s certainly a deliciously comforting version that’s hearty enough to keep you going for the rest of the day.
-The main thing, though, is that it’s really tasty and one you’ll be wanting to make again soon, the excuse of grilled cheese month or not.
+With lots of great veggies in there, this eggplant spinach grilled cheese is a relatively healthy take on the theme.
+And it’s certainly a deliciously comforting version that’s hearty enough to keep you going for the rest of the day.
+The main thing, though, is that it’s really tasty and one you’ll be wanting to make again soon.
+So give it a try!